davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GCC supports SIMD operations on the SPARC using both the generic vector extensions (Vector Extensions) as well as built-in functions for the SPARC Visual Instruction Set (VIS).
+GCC supports SIMD operations on the SPARC using both the generic vector extensions (see :ref:`vector-extensions`) as well as built-in functions for the SPARC Visual Instruction Set (VIS).
 When you use the :option:`-mvis` switch, the VIS extension is exposed as the following built-in functions: